 Chris Marker writes what is reproduced below in extreme modesty, given the depth of his film: its astute insights into Tarkovsky’s film language & signature motifs, its palpable emotional presence that embues the intimate family scenes, his empathetic camera and commentary.
 He is not an outsider here; he is family too in Tarkovsky’s largesse as Marker captures a home movie of the reunion of Andrei Arsenevich’s family after five years of implacable bureaucracy – and the nostalghia that forms the atmosphere of exile.

 The text appears on the back cover of the US DVD containing his and two other films, Sergey Dvortsevoy’s In the Dark and Marina Goldovskaya’s Three Songs About Motherland, which he places on the DVD with equality and a view to expanding the awareness of contemporary US audiences regarding Russian filmmaking.
 We know, though, for him, Tarkovsky is in a league of his own.
-In person, Marker referred to him simple as “le maître.”
+In person, Marker referred to him simply as “le maître.”
+[Forum des images aka Vidéothèque de Paris café, July 1991]

 We add after Marker’s text the summary of the film given by Icarus Films on their site.
 More material, more quotes will follow, in the minor-key, unsung tradition of bricolage.